- When will I know who my roommate is?

 - Do not leave cash, jewelry or other valuable items in the open.

-- To guard against theft, record the serial numbers of your personal property and mark all items such as stereos, cameras, etc. with your name or Social Security number.
+- To guard against theft, record the serial numbers of your personal property and mark all items such as electronics, cameras, etc. with your name.

-Also, if you notice anything or anyone unusual in your residence hall, please report this immediately to a staff member or College Police.
-In the event that you are the victim of a theft, please notify the Residence hall staff and College Police.
+If you notice anything or anyone unusual in your residence hall, please report this immediately to the Marietta College Police Department.
+In the event that you are the victim of a theft, please notify your Assistant Director and to the College Police Department.

 Does the school have insurance for the property I bring to school?

 No. Please be sure your parents check their homeowner's insurance to have your property adequately covered or acquire renter’s insurance.